Fitbit Review 2025

 • Health stats dashboard

-Fitbit Aria Air Scale $49.95 Seniors looking to easily track weight goals/trends with the Fitbit app or membership.
-Smart scale syncs to Fitbit to chart BMI and weight trends
+Fitbit Aria Air scale $49.95 Older adults looking to easily track weight goals and trends with the Fitbit app or membership Smart scale syncs to Fitbit to chart BMI and weight trends

 Unboxing My Fitbit Products

 Instead of pretending that one size fits all wrists, Charge 4 and Sense each come boxed with a small and large silicone band, which is a nice touch.
-Sometimes, putting on the Fitbit felt comfortable; on other occasions, I felt like I had to adjust the band repeatedly to keep it from digging into my skin.
-Fitbit recommends wearing the watch tighter on your wrist during exercise than other times to improve its skin-facing sensors, but I didn’t find changing its position back and forth practical.
+Putting on the Fitbit sometimes felt comfortable.
+On other occasions, I felt like I had to adjust the band repeatedly to keep it from digging into my skin.
+Fitbit recommends wearing the watch tighter on your wrist during exercise than other times to improve its skin-facing sensors, but I didn’t find it practical to change its position back and forth.
 The company also offers other watch bands and accessories, including a smart scale that can communicate with your Fitbit.

 Besides the tracker itself, each Fitbit comes with a charger.
-While many consumer electronics share a charge port type, such as USB-C or Lightning (iOS), Fitbits use their own connections to power.
+Many consumer electronics share a charge port type, such as USB-C or Lightning (iOS), but Fitbit devices use their own connections.

 Many smartwatches can’t go 48 hours between charges, requiring users to plug them in overnight.
-I’ve struggled to connect another brand’s smartwatch to its power adapter, often awakening to find that my watch did not charge at all and preventing my wearing it that day.
+I’ve struggled to connect another brand’s smartwatch to its power adapter, often waking up to find that my watch did not charge at all.
+It would prevent me from wearing it that day.

-For both the Fitbits I tested, the charging connections were secure and easy to use right out of the box.
-Occasionally, the Charge 4 took a little bit of fiddling to get seated just right.
+For both of the Fitbits I tested, the charging connections were secure and easy to use right out of the box.
+Occasionally, the Charge 4 took a bit of fiddling to get seated just right.
 Luckily, both devices indicate when they are properly charging.
-Best of all, these watches can last multiple days without requiring a charge.
-The biggest “issue” was finding a time that I didn’t want to wear the device, since wearing and charging are mutually exclusive.
-If I walk the dog while charging the device, I’d miss counting a few thousand steps!
+Best of all, the watches can last multiple days without requiring a charge.
+The biggest issue was finding a time that I didn’t want to wear the device since wearing and charging are mutually exclusive.
+If I walked the dog while charging the device, I’d miss counting a few thousand steps!

 Setting Up My Fitbit Trackers

 As one can imagine, giving commands to a watch by pressing buttons is quite limited, even for those whose hands are perfectly healthy.
-The Fitbits I tried didn’t even have a button in the traditional sense, but rather a small section sensitive to touch that they call an “inductive button.”
+The Fitbits I tried didn’t even have a button in the traditional sense.
+Instead, they had a small section sensitive to touch that they call an “inductive button.”

 You need a smartphone or computer to use a Fitbit, which connects to the device via Wi-Fi or Bluetooth.
-While the Charge 4 I tested took to Wi-Fi right away, Sense failed to hook up with multiple Wi-Fi networks repeatedly.
-However, after a system update, it finally connected to the network.
+The Charge 4 I tested took to Wi-Fi right away, but the Sense failed to hook up with multiple Wi-Fi networks repeatedly.
+After a system update, however, it finally connected to the network.

-While it’s easy to get data for the day right on the Fitbit, your smartphone or computer can display massive amounts of past data, change watch faces, and do tons more than can be accomplished with a simple click or swipe.
+It’s easy to get data for the day right on the Fitbit, but your smartphone or computer can display massive amounts of past data, change watch faces and do tons more than can be accomplished with a simple click or swipe.

 Let’s Get Physical

-Each of the Fitbits I tested contains a built-in Global Positioning System (GPS) and tracks simple metrics like daily steps, distance, calories burned, and floors climbed.
-Users can display some or all the daily totals on their customizable watch faces and easily change the targets to match their lifestyles.
+Each of the Fitbits I tested contains a built-in GPS and tracks simple metrics such as daily steps, distance, calories burned and floors climbed.
+You can display some or all of the daily totals on your customizable watch faces and easily change the targets to match your lifestyle.

 Tracking Daily Metrics and Goals